 What Is A Home Wireless Network?

 If you have broadband internet, your service provider will have probably supplied you with a wireless router.
-This makes it simple to set up a network as a number of PCs and other devices can connect to it via a wireless connection.
+Setting up a network is easy because multiple devices can connect to it wirelessly.

-The router broadcasts a wireless signal that can be picked up in all parts of most homes.
+The router broadcasts a wireless signal that reaches all parts of most homes.

 Not all service providers will supply a particularly good quality router.
 If you are experiencing range or connection issues, you may wish to investigate some of the market-leading routers.